 - Visit the Directorate of Transport.

 - Form 29 and 30 must be filled up and submitted along with the registration certificate, emission certificate, valid insurance, fitness certificate (for transport vehicles only) and an up-to-date tax card.

 - An original address proof must also be submitted by the seller of the vehicle along with three passport sized photographs.

-- The concerned registering authority will verify the documents and the insurance policy of the seller will be transferred to the transferee.
+- The concerned registering authority will verify the documents and of the seller will be transferred to the transferee.
 However, the transferee must ensure that the document is transferred in his name within 14 days.

 Two Wheeler Ownership Transfer Fees

 You may submit the documents mentioned above to the RTO officer who will verify your details and put his signature on the application.
 You can then pay the fee and submit your documents to the clerk who will provide you with the acknowledgement receipt.
 Here is the applicable fee for bike ownership transfer.
 The cost may vary based on the RTO where you wish to register the vehicle.

 Cost Involved In Submitting The Address Proof

 In case the buyer of the vehicle has only their rental home agreement as the address proof, they will need a stamp paper of Rs.20 from the notary along with a HR letter from their company/firm stating their current residential address.